-- Do not use the aircraft in severe weather conditions including wind speeds exceeding 10 m/s, snow, rain, and fog. - Only fly in open areas.
+- Do NOT use the aircraft in severe weather conditions including wind speeds exceeding 10.7 m/s, snow, rain, and fog. - Only fly in open areas.
 Tall structures and large metal structures may affect the accuracy of the onboard compass and GPS system.
 It is recommended to keep the aircraft at least 5 m away from structures. - 3.
-Avoid obstacles, crowds, high voltage power lines, trees, and bodies of water.
-It is recommended to keep the aircraft at least 3 m above water. - Minimize interference by avoiding areas with high levels of electromagnetism such as locations near power lines, base stations, electrical substations, and broadcasting towers. - Aircraft and battery performance is subject to environmental factors such as air density and temperature.
-Be careful when flying 13,123 ft (4,000 m) or more above sea level.
+Avoid obstacles, crowds, high-voltage power lines, trees, and bodies of water.
+It is recommended to keep the aircraft at least 3 m above water. - 4.
+Minimize interference by avoiding areas with high levels of electromagnetism such as locations near power lines, base stations, electrical substations, and broadcasting towers. - Aircraft and battery performance is subject to environmental factors such as air density and temperature.
+The maximum service ceiling above sea level of the aircraft is 13,123 ft (4,000 m) when flying with the Intelligent Flight Battery.
 Otherwise, the battery and aircraft performance may be reduced. - Aircraft cannot use GPS within the polar regions.
 Use the Downward Vision System when flying in such locations. - 7.
-Fly with caution when taking off from moving surfaces such as a moving boat or vehicle.
+DO NOT take off from moving surfaces such as a moving boat or vehicle. - 8.
+DO NOT use the aircraft near accidents, fires, explosions, floods, tsunamis, avalanches, landslides, earthquakes, dust, or sandstorms. - 9.
+Use the battery charging hub in a temperature range of 5° to 40° C (41° to 104° F). - 10.
+Operate the aircraft, battery, remote controller and battery charging hub in a dry environment. - 11.DO NOT use the battery charging hub in severe weather conditions including snow, rain, ice, hail, or fog. - 12.DO NOT use the aircraft, remote controller, battery, and battery charging hub in salt spray, bird flocks, or during thunderstorms and sandstorms.